Frequently Asked Questions

 Can I appeal a decision?

-No. Decisions made by West Kootenay RCIP are final and there is no formal appeal process.
+No. Decisions made by West Kootenay RCIP are final and there is no appeal process.

 However, if your situation changes—or you believe you now meet the eligibility requirements—you’re welcome to submit a new application.